usadellab/prot-scriber/README.md

 2.1 A note on TAB characters
 ----------------------------
 TAB is often used as a field separator, e.g. by default in Diamond sequence similarity search result tables, or to separate gene-family identifiers from their respective gene-lists.
-Consequently, prot- scriber has several arguments that could be a TAB, e.g. the --field-separator (-p) or the --seq- family-id-genes-separator (-i) (please see below for more details on these arguments).
+Consequently, prot-scriber has several arguments that could be a TAB, e.g. the --field-separator (-p) or the --seq-family-id-genes-separator (-i) (please see below for more details on these arguments).
 Unfortunately providing the TAB character as a command line argument can be tricky.
 It is even more tricky to write it into a manual like this, because it appears as a blank whitespace and cannot easily be distiunguished from other whitespace characters.
 We thus write '<TAB>' whenever we mean the TAB character.
 To type it in the command line and provide it as an argument to prot-scriber you can (i) either use $'\t' (e.g. -p $'\t') or (ii) hit Ctrl+v and subsequently hit the TAB key on your keyboard (e.g. -p '	').

 2.2 Which reference databases to search